codebytes/azure-resiliency/slides/Slides.md

 ---

-# Understanding SLAs, RTOs, and RPOs
+# Understanding RPOs and RTOs
-## Service Level Agreements (SLAs)
-SLAs are contractual agreements that define the level of service and performance expected from a service provider, such as Azure, ensuring reliability and accountability.

 ## Recovery Time Objectives (RTOs)
 RTOs specify the maximum acceptable downtime for restoring services after a disruption, guiding the recovery process to minimize impact on operations and users.